NickJGG/pz-mod-stats/README.md

 ## How it works

 Steam's Workshop API sends no CORS headers, so a browser can't call it directly from another origin.
-The fetch therefore happens in CI:
+Everything below follows from that one fact — it's why the recorded history is gathered in CI, and why live numbers need a same-origin function rather than a direct call.

+History is recorded on a cron:

 ```
 cron (5 min) ──▶ scripts/fetch.mjs ──▶ data/history.json ──▶ force-push
                                               ▲                    │
                                               └── stats-data branch ◀┘
                                                         │
-        index.html (on Pages, from master) polls it every 60s via raw. ◀┘
+                index.html polls it every 60s via raw.  ◀┘
 ```

 `data/history.json` accumulates a sample every time a number moves, so the page